Trump: 'I wish I did' pick someone other than Jeff Sessions for attorney general

 Breaking News Emails

-President Donald Trump tweeted Wednesday that he wished he had not selected Jeff Sessions as his attorney general, a day after it was reported that Trump told his top law enforcement official to regain control of the Russia probe last year — and was angered when Sessions refused.
+President Donald Trump tweeted Wednesday that he wished he had not selected Jeff Sessions as his attorney general, a day after it was reported that Trump told Sessions to regain control of the Russia probe last year — and was angered when the attorney general refused.

-In a trio of morning tweets, Trump responded to an interview that Rep. Trey Gowdy, R-S.C., gave to "CBS This Morning" in which the House Oversight Committee chairman at one point appeared to explain how the president's "frustration" with Sessions could be justified.
+In a trio of morning tweets, Trump responded to an interview that Rep. Trey Gowdy, R-S.C., gave to "CBS This Morning" in which Gowdy, the House Oversight Committee chairman, at one point appeared to explain how the president's "frustration" with Sessions could be justified.

 Breaking News Emails